zarillion/handynotes-plugins/docs/core/pois.md

 ```

 A POI can have just a table of coordinates, those will be marked by a dot.
 The color is by default blue and can be changed by the user through the settings.
-POIs can also have folloing properties:
+POIs can also have following properties:

 ### Required Properties
 `ns.poi.POI` requires the following properties:

 * `points` ([int]) (*required*)
-  * POI coordintes in a table.
+  * POI coordinates in a table.

 ### Optional Properties
 `ns.poi.POI` supports the following properties: